richardho200/Fall-2024-Research-portfolio-/GUIAITutor/README.md

 5. **Navigation and Display**: Implemented navigation between questions with consistent example selection.

 ###  IMPORTANT: ADDITIONAL Directions for running the program
+### 1)Setup
+Use an environment variable (recommended)
+1. Set your API key (Windows – Anaconda / CMD) setx OPENAI_API_KEY "your-real-api-key-here"

-1)create .env folder and create the API key before you use
+2)create .env file and create the API key before you use

-create txt file
-in the txt file you must have OPENAI_API_KEY="your-api-key"
+OPENAI_API_KEY="your-api-key"
 PORT=5000